plopezm/jee7-course/README.md

 This course is focused on learning Java EE basics.

+### Scenario

+In this chapter we are going to implement two resources.
+On the first hand it is LoginResource, it will expose two resources, login and logout.
+On the other hand we have UserResource, it will be used to get the data of the users of the system, create new users, update new users, etc. This exercise is focused on using LoginService to login/logout and retrieve the user data allocated in the database.
+In addition we are going to add some security (HTTP basic authentication header) because in futures chapters we will limit the access to some resources depending on the user logged.

 ### Exercise

 1. Create a JAX-RS resource to login into the server if the user matchs